 The bottom line: just because somebody is in a leadership position doesn’t mean they have leadership skills.
 When leaders fall short everyone suffers.

 Leaders with effective leadership skills can do great things for organizations; they can drive bottom-line results through their teams.
 Ineffective leaders, on the other hand, can do great damage.
 Their actions, or inaction, can hurt morale, employee engagement and bottom-line business results.
 Most organizations, of course, have a combination of both high-performing and ineffective leaders.

 Here we take a look at some sure signs of ineffective leadership.
 You can use these signs to assess the effectiveness of your leaders or your own leadership.
-Read below to find out everything you need to know about signs of ineffective leadership.

 Why Should You Look Out for Ineffective Leadership?

 Ineffective leaders can do significant damage to your organization.
 Leaders are responsible, after all, for leading and influencing those who report to them.
 If they’re ineffective, the entire team suffers.
 The larger the team, the greater the potential for damage, and the more significant the costs of poor leadership become for your organization.